unsw-se2021/Hare/README.md

 `https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account`)
 * A linux terminal (MacOS also works with HomeBrew), you can use your student CSE connection via SSH.
-* Access to this repository (Check your emails for a collaboration invitation).
+* This repository (Check your emails for a collaboration invitation).

 ### To clone this repostiroy:
 1. Naviage to the green "Clone or Download" button at the top right